bocharsky-bw/Arrayzy/README.md

 ### toArray

-Convert the array to a simple PHP `array`:
+Convert the array to a simple PHP `array` type:

 ``` php
 $a = A::create(['a', 'b', 'c']);